juanitogan/flame/doc/examples/text/README.md

 # text

-A sample Flame game showcasing the use of text related components: TextConfig, TextComponent and TextBoxComponent.
+Example project showing the use of text-related components: TextConfig, TextComponent, and MessageBoxComponent.